-f) The vehicle shall ascertain that the driver is ready to take over when a take over by the driver is required by the system.
-The vehicle shall ascertain driver availability, e.g. not being asleep, and shall ascertain that the driver is engaged, i.e. hands on the steering wheel, and has attention to the road and traffic situation.

-g) If the vehicle determines that the human is not able or willing to resume control when required to do so, then the vehicle shall take appropriate action.
+- f) The vehicle shall ascertain that the driver is ready to take over when a take over by the driver is required by the system.
+The vehicle shall ascertain driver availability, e.g. not being asleep, and shall ascertain that the driver is engaged, i.e. hands on the steering wheel, and has attention to the road and traffic situation. - g) If the vehicle determines that the human is not able or willing to resume control when required to do so, then the vehicle shall take appropriate action.
 Depending on the SAE level, the vehicle shall warn the driver and/or perform a minimum risk manoeuvre in which it secures as little danger as possible to the vehicle occupants and other road users.

-h) There needs to be a means to verify compliance with rules derived from these principles.
+5) There needs to be a means to assess safety and to verify compliance with rules derived from these principles, taking into account the high diversity of driving situations and human behaviour.